programminghistorian/jekyll/lessons/text-mining-with-extracted-features.md

 To select just the relevant tokens, we need to look at each row and evaluate whether it matches the criteria that "this token has a count greater than 100".
-Let's try to convert to code.
+Let's try to convert that requirement to code.

-"This token has a count" means that we are concerned specifically in the 'count' column, which can be singled out from the `tl` table with `tl['count']`. "greater than 100" is formalized as `> 100`.
+"This token has a count" means that we are concerned specifically with the 'count' column, which can be singled out from the `tl` table with `tl['count']`. "greater than 100" is formalized as `> 100`.
 Putting it together, try the following and see what you get:

 ```python
 tl_simple['count'] > 100
 ```

 It is a DataFrame of True/False values.
-Each value indicates whether the 'count' column in the row matches the criteria or not.
+Each value indicates whether the 'count' column in the corresponding row matches the criteria or not.
 We haven't selected a subset yet, we simply asked a question and were told for each row when the question was true or false.

 > You may wonder why section and token are still seen, even though 'count' was selected.
 These are part of the DataFrame **index**, so they're considered part of the information *about* that row rather than data *in* the row.
 You can convert the index to data columns with `reset_index()`.
 In this lesson we will keep the index intact, though there are advanced cases where there are benefits to resetting it.